How to Perform a Content Audit

 To minimize the amount of time needed to implement these changes, inform Google through Google Search Console that this page no longer exists.
 With the help of its URL Inspection tool, you can submit recently updated web pages to Google’s index.

-Adjust your content marketing strategy
+Adjust your content strategy

 With a comprehensive content marketing strategy, you can improve your SEO results, generate new leads, and increase conversion rates.
 To achieve these goals, track your short-term successes and failures in the context of content performance.